Jason Chaffetz on Charlie Kirk Assassination - September 10th, Hour 3

 He opines on almost everything.

-Um he was really quite young as an activist when the president launched his initial campaign, and he has kind of ridden along with MAGA um since 2016 and Bill.
+He was really quite young as an activist when the president launched his initial campaign.

-As we were just talking about a moment ago with Alan, after one of the doge uh employees was allegedly attacked in Washington, D.C., that's what Donald Trump used as uh justification to send in federal troops into Washington DC to get things under control, the carjacking situation, he used that.
+As we were just talking about a moment ago with Alan, after one of the Doge employees was allegedly attacked in Washington, D.C., that's what Donald Trump used as a justification to send in federal troops into Washington, D.C. to get things under control, the carjacking situation.

 Then we have the dopey governor of Illinois, J.B.
 Pritzker.